-The role of traditional vegetables in food and nutrition security of both rural and urban populations has gained significant prominence in the last three decades.
-In response interest has grown among various players including national research and extension services, non-governmental organisations and tertiary institutions for research and development,t to promote production and utilisation.
-Research on properties and uses of traditional vegetables in Zimbabwe exists but is not widely disseminated.
+The role of traditional vegetables in food and nutrition security of both rural and urban populations has gained significant prominence in the last tthree decades.
+In response interest has grown for research and development to promote production and utilisation among various players including national research and extension services, non-governmental organisations and tertiary institutions.
+Uncoordinated and disorganised information on properties and uses of traditional vegetables in Zimbabwe exists in various forms.
 For instance, the Horticulture Research Institute conducted research on Cleome gynandra, Amaranthus sp and Brassica carinata and Brassica juncea focusing on fertiliser requirements and harvesting techniques with an aim to improve productivity.
-Unfortunately this work and similar research from other institutions has been difficult to access, mostly due to uncoordinated management of information..
-With this in mind this paper reviews research work and related documentation on traditional vegetables.
-A desk study was commissioned and the study was delimitated to research on traditional vegetables conducted in Zimbabwe over the past 3 decades with an aim to advance future research and development in traditional vegetables, and to promote the value chain for improved food and nutrition security.
+Unfortunately this work and similar research from other institutions has been difficult to access.
+With this in paper reviews research work and related documentation on traditional vegetables.
+A desk study was commissioned and the study was delimitated to research on traditional vegetables conducted in Zimbabwe over the past 3 decades with an aim to advance future research and development in traditional vegetables.
+And also to promote the value chain for improved food and nutrition security